AymenSekhri/minimalist_malloc/README.md

 | 0x90            | 16,109                       | 40,723                      | +253%        |

 ### Test 2: 600 Allocations before freeing memory
-The difference between this test and the previous one is that it does 600 memory allocations before starting freeing memory, which will test the slabs flexibility when there is no memory blocks available.<br>
+The difference between this test and the previous one is that it does 600 memory allocations before starting freeing memory, which will test the slab's flexibility when there are no memory blocks available.<br>
 The code:
 ```
 const int num = 600;